kaby76/AntlrVSIX/doc/building.md

 ## Adding Build Rules to an Existing Project

-To add building capability to your Antlr program, add a reference to Antlr4BuildTasks to the library or application which contains the .g4 grammar files.
+To add building capability to your Antlr program, add a package reference to Antlr4BuildTasks and Antlr.Runtime.Standard to the project which contains the .g4 grammar files.
 _NB: Do not include the generated .cs Antlr parser files in the CSPROJ file for your program._ Instead, the generated parser code is placed in the build temp output directory along with